-Currently, the CCD is incurring an annual expenditure of TZS 651 million on SWM services, while the total revenue of council through SWM services is TZS 432 million.
+Currently, the MMMC is incurring an annual expenditure of TZS 199 million on SWM services, while the total revenue of council through SWM services is TZS 153 million.
 Therefore, the council is currently incurring an operating loss by spending more than what they are earning.
-While under the PPP Project, the CCD will receive only 5% of the revenue earned by the ProjectCo through SWM services, they will also not be required to spend/invest any amount on SWM services as the same is now taken care of by the ProjectCo.
-Additionally, the integrated option will generate enough revenue for the ProjectCo to offset the cost incurred for both landfill and collection & transportation components of the SWM value chain.
+While under the PPP Project, they will receive 5% share of the revenue as earned by the ProjectCo, they will also not be required to spend/invest any amount on SWM services as the same is now taken care of by the ProjectCo.
+Additionally, the integrated operations, technical option will generate enough revenue for the ProjectCo to offset the cost incurred for both landfill and collection & transportation of solid waste.

 As explained above, the user charges and tipping fee are increased and revised periodically, thus making the Project viable.
-If the user charges are not increased to the proposed levels as discussed above, CCD will be required to provide a subsidy to the ProjectCo in order to make the Project viable.
-Thus, under the proposed PPP Project user charges and tipping fee will be increased to proposed levels and will be revised every three years by 25%, once the infrastructure is upgraded and the Project is implemented.
+If the user charges are not increased to the proposed levels as discussed above, MMMC will be required to provide a subsidy to the ProjectCo in order to make the Project viable.
+Thus under the proposed PPP Project user charges and tipping fee will be increased to proposed levels and will be revised every three years by 25%, once the infrastructure is upgraded and the Project is implemented.